 Going through a divorce is considered one of the most stressful experiences a person can have.
 Post divorce, you might be ready to move on with your life and put the past behind you.
 Sometimes this can include purchasing your next home.
-However, before deciding to make a big decision like this, it’s important to consider several factors before buying a home after a divorce.
+However, when considering a big decision like this, it’s important to consider several factors before buying a house after a divorce.

 Take ample time after the divorce

-It’s easy to want to quickly jump into the next phase of your life and move on and purchase a home.
-However, with all that just recently happened, that may be a difficult immediate move.
+It’s easy to want to quickly jump into the next phase of your life and purchase a home.
+However, with all that recently happened, that may be a difficult immediate move.

-Sometimes, since buying a home is a big decision, it might be better to simply rent a place for 6 – 12 months to get past any potential emotional and financial speed bumps that may occur.
+Buying a house after a divorce is a big decision.
+Sometimes it’s better to rent for 6 – 12 months, since this offers flexibility.
+With that, it allows you to get past any potential emotional and financial speed bumps along the way.

 You should also take time to adapt to your new financial situation.
-Almost 50% of married couples both work and bring in income so a recently divorced person is most likely going to have to learn to manage their finances with one income, which can be difficult.
+Almost 50% of married couples both work and bring in income.
+So, a recently divorced person is likely going to have to learn to manage their finances with one income, which can be difficult.

-One of the biggest factors in buying a home is your finances, so having these in order is going to help once the time comes.
+One of the biggest factors in buying a home is your finances.
+Having these in order is going to help when the time comes.
 It’s important to ensure everything after the divorce is taken care of such as:

-- Attorney fees: Have all the attorney fees been paid for?
+- Attorney fees: Ensure all the attorney fees been paid for.
 Divorce attorney’s charge anywhere from $100 – $400 an hour with the average attorney fees costing around $12k.

-- Child support: If there are children involved, sometimes child support is required by the courts which can affect the expenses when applying for a mortgage?
+- Child support: If there are children involved, sometimes child support is required by the courts.
+This can affect your budget when applying for a mortgage.

-- Spousal support: Similar to child support, sometimes spousal support is required by the courts which can also affect a person’s expenses when applying for a mortgage.
+- Spousal support: Similar to child support, spousal support is sometimes required by the courts.
+Ultimately affecting a person’s expenses when applying for financing.

-- Savings and investments have been divided: Before even considering buying a home, ensure that all the savings and investments have been divided appropriately.
-After divorce proceedings, you can potentially end up with less than you thought depending on if you are in a community property state or an equitable distribution state.
+- Savings and investments: As you consider a home purchase, ensure that all the savings and investments have been divided appropriately.
+After divorce proceedings, you may end up with less than you thought.
+Of course this depends whether you are in a community property state or an equitable distribution state.

-- Debt-to-income ratio is sufficient: Going from a dual income to one income can present challenges.
-It’s important to assess the financial situation after everything has been settled to ensure there is a proper debt to income ratio to even qualify for a mortgage loan.
+- Debt-to-income ratio is sufficient: Going from a dual income to one income presents challenges.
+It’s important to assess the financial situation after the settlement.
+By doing so, you ensure there is a proper debt to income ratio to qualify for a home loan.
 In most cases, the highest debt-to-income ratio a person can have is 50%.

-- Credit score: Divorces can unfortunately also impact credit scores.
+- Credit score: Divorce often impacts credit scores.
 Ordering a credit report can help assess this situation.

-- Remove name from previous mortgage: If one person is staying in the marital home and not selling the home, it’s important to ensure that the other person’s name is removed from the mortgage.
+- Remove name from previous mortgage: When one person chooses to stay in the marital home, it’s important to ensure that the other person’s name is removed from the mortgage.
 This is done through a refinance and can be tricky because one person has to qualify for the mortgage on their own.

 Choosing a new location

 When your situation has become more stable, it may be time to start shopping for a house.
-You’ll need to first get pre-qualified by a mortgage lender to determine how much you can afford which will also determine in what areas you can purchase.
+First, pre-qualified by a mortgage lender to determine how much you can afford which will also determine in what areas you can purchase.
 This can be important for a variety of reasons and are different based on circumstances.

 In addition to the circumstances presented by the divorce, there are common tips to follow when buying a house that can alleviate stress and increase the likelihood of being happy with a home purchase.